ssbc/docs/README.md

 ```

 Your scuttlebot will now connect to, and sync with, the pub.
+Other users can sync with the pub to receive your log.

 ## Setup up a Pub

-If you want to host your friends' logs publicly (allowing you to connect across the net) you need to create a Pub server.
+If you want to setup your own Pub server, follow these instructions.
 Starting from a fresh linux image, eg on Digital Ocean:

 ```